bhbmaster/rhood/README.md

 **SIDENOTE:** -s is short for --save, -l is short for --load

+**SIDENOTE:** The following data is saved in the file as a dictionary object: run date, loaded username, stocks orders list of dict, crypto orders list of dict, options orders list of dict, stock order dictionary, crypto order dictionary, stocks open list of dict, cryptos open list of dict, options open list of dict, sod, cod, ood, dividends.. sod, cod, and ood is another list of dict of open positions, however, it also contains prices at the run date (allowing to view the price of the open symbol at later date when we use --load)
 ## GENERATE CSVs

 The --csv or -c option save all of the stock, crypto and options orders + open positions + profits + dividends into CSV files.
 It saves the data as its recieved from the API.
 This can be loaded from saved orders (with --load option) file or directly from API (with out --load option).